-Tony Whelpton has been writing for a long time – in fact he has been doing many things for a long time!
 He has always lived in England, but has a strong emotional connection to France, and has pursued a number of different careers: for a long time he lectured on French language and literature in a university; for even longer he was one of the UK’s most experienced and most influential examiners in both spoken and written French; between 1979 and 2000 he was a best-selling author of French textbooks for schools and colleges; he ran his own publishing company for 16 years, as well as editing newsletters of all kinds, singing for 30 years in a choir with near-professional standards, and doing a lot of broadcasting too.

+How long will Tony carry on writing?
+It is impossible to say, but he intends to write until he can write no more.
 Two things above all keep him going: his long-held belief that life is there for living, and the thought expressed by the great French cellist Paul Tortelier, that “everybody should die young – but as late in life as possible”!

 Billy’s War (Literary Fiction)